-The water element (shui) is the second most important element in feng shui after air element (wind).
-In the five element theory, the water element is first in the creative cycle.
+The water element (shui) is the second most important element in feng shui after the air element (wind).
+In the five-element theory, the water element is first in the creative cycle.
 Life starts with water.
 Water covers about 80% of the Earth (it should be called the Water, not the Earth).
 Our bodies are mostly made of water.
 Humans can’t live for long without water.
-Water is key to everything from our bodies, to transport, to prosperity and opportunities in general.
+Water is key to everything from our bodies to transport, to prosperity and opportunities in general.
 Countries, cities and towns with access to water or rivers thrive more than the ones which don’t have that environmental feature.

 Learn how to use water feng shui adjustments to create more opportunities for any area of your life, career, prosperity, relationships and more…

 The five elements/energies are symbols of the relative attributes of manifestations of energy – physical and mental.
 This is the backbone of Chinese medicine and astrology.
 The five-element theory describes five elements or energies that are important for life ie water, wood/tree, fire, earth and metal.
 There are two cycles or energetic movements: one creative and supportive and the other which is controlling.
 The water element supports a wood/tree element.

 Think of them symbolically.
 In your work, start to distinguish between the physical energies of water, tree, fire, earth and metal and the symbolic representation of that energy.
 For example, a wooden, curvy chair is made of the physical energy of the tree and can symbolically a water quality because of its shape.
 A metal spoon is made up of the physical energy of metal and has a water quality because of its shape.
 A fountain is physically made up of water but symbolically has tree/wood energy because of its uplifting movement.
 Observe these energies around you and the people whom you are visiting.
 How have these energies served a positive role in people’s lives?
 Invite these energies to come alive in your own home.